gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 A permission preset is a parametrized set of permissions.
 It can be applied to different roles, filling in the specific parameter values for the placeholders in conditions.

-On this layer, the sdk offers [low-level helper functions](src/presets/helpers) for defining conditions in presets.
+On this layer, the sdk offers [low-level helper functions](src/presets/helpers) for defining conditions, relying on user-provided ABIs for contract function parameters.
-These helper functions are useful for defining permissions without typing support.

 **Example:**